NickSpriggs/netbooks_milestone_3/README.md

     1. As a Returning User, I want to be able to login to my account.
     2. As a Returning User, I would like to add films to the site so that others might offer reading suggestions based on my preferences.
     3. As a Returning User, I would like to be able to upload my own book suggestions for certain films.
+        - I would also like to be able to alter or delete any recommendations I may have made.

 ## Wireframes:
 <img src="static/img/wireframes/Landing Page.png">